geekho-me/geekho.me/_posts/2025-09-01-how-to-enable-rtsp-server-on-tp-link-tapo-cameras.md

 TP-Link Tapo cameras are an affordable and easy way to get into security cameras.
 They typically can be powered by USB, use Wi-Fi, and have cloud connectivity if you want it.
 They also have the ability to enable an RTSP server so you can integrate them into other services like `Frigate`, `Home Assistant`, `go2rtc`, etc.

+In this example I will run through the steps of enabling the RTSP on a [TP-Link Tapo C100](https://www.tp-link.com/home-networking/cloud-camera/tapo-c100/).

 ## Enabling the RTSP Service

 1. Assuming your camera is already set up and working, open the Tapo app (Android shown).